 - Step 3 We approve or prepare a design as appropriate

 - Step 4 You’ll receive a quote and Legal Agreement within 28 days (42 days if greater than 500 plots)

 - Step 5 You make payment for any required non contestable costs and return signed Legal Agreement

 - Step 7 Programme agreed

-- Step 8 You lay and commission mains
+- Step 8 You lay test, swab and chlorinate mains

-- Step 11 We adopt main and make asset payment to SLO/Developer
+- Step 11 We make asset payment to SLP/Developer

 - Step 12 Mains ready for service connections